List of people of Gjilan: Arts and literature

-Actors

-Fatmir Spahiu

-Fatmir Spahiu was born in Belgrade in 1981, where he finished his elementary school, and continued at "Zejnel Hajdini" in Gjilan and the Faculty of Arts, Department of Acting, in Prishtina.
-He is one of the most famous actors of his generation.
-Until now, he has played in many in various shows in theaters of Kosovo, in many feature films, and has become known in the television series such as "Kafeneja jone".
-He has also been a speaker of many TV shows.
-Fatmir Spahiu is married and he has two boys.

-Adriana Matoshi

-Adriana Matoshi was born on 5 February 1980 in Gjilan.
-She finished her primary and secondary school in Gjilan, and later she pursued and completed her studies in Prishtina.
-She is regarded as one of the most talented actresses in Gjilan.
-Matoshi is married and has four children.
-She is awarded with several prices.
-In Greece, she was awarded as the best actress.
-In the Italian Festival "FilmLabFestival", she was awarded as the "Best Actress" of the festival.
-Also, she was honored with the prize "Adriana" from her role in the play "Zija".

-Musicians

-Naser Berisha

-Naser Berisha at the age of 13 took the first music steps and realized that they should walk him even nowadays, by bringing him joy and happiness.
-In High School, Berisha along with a classmate and his brother formed the Band-in "Premiera" which contributed to music for about 6 years.
-He attended a school for Audio-engineer-SAE College in Frankfurt, Germany, where expect the technical part that he learned there, he also had the option to learn about business and market in general.
-He also utilized the same knowledge, because he worked immediately starting up from the musical side to the side of marketing strategies in order to score a greater success.

 Writers

 Nijazi Ramadani

 Nijazi Ramadani was born in 1964 in Kokaj, Gjilan.

 He finished his first lessons and high school in Gjilan, whereas in the Universiteti i Prishtinës of Pristina he finished Math and Informatics.
 Ramadani is known as a literary creator, where his literary creativity is mainly focused on the treatment of national motives, respectively the topic of patriotism.
 This work with his literary creations appeared in the '80's to the local press, where he published poetries in particular.

 During his work, he dealt with all genres of journalistic writings.
 He is a teacher, coordinator of artists, creators and journalists, Rrjedha, leads edition Rrjedha, where he published a number of works, and edited the magazine Ushtima e maleve, and also he is a member of Kosovo writers Association.

 He lives and still contributes with his career abilities in Gjilan.